willtemperley/PostgresClientKit/README.md

 - **SSL/TLS support.** Encrypts the connection between PostgresClientKit and the Postgres server.

+- **Channel binding support.** This is essential security feature for SCRAM-SHA-256 authentication over TLS.
+It links the TLS session to the authentication exchange, protecting against man-in-the-middle (MitM) attacks.

 - **Well-engineered**.
 Complete API documentation, an extensive test suite, actively supported.

 Sounds good?
 Let's look at an example.